NBPub/GoogleLocationUtility/docs/Readme.md

 ---

 ### Map
-[function page](/docs/Mapping.md#location-mapping) | *Location mapping will continue without any specification using default values and will prompt for necessary inputs.*
+[function page](/docs/Mapping.md#location-mapping) | *Location mapping will continue without any specification and will prompt for necessary inputs.*

 * `location_data = <filename>`
 	- Specify processed location data to use.
 If None or not found, will prompt selection of available files in LocationData directory.